simonhw/gardening-services/README.md

 </details>

 After entering valid details, the user can click the Sign Up button to be brought to the Verify Email Address page.
-This page informs the user that a confirmation email has been sent to the address they provided which they must verify beforen they can log in to the website.
+This page informs the user that a confirmation email has been sent to the address they provided, which they must verify before they can log in to the website.
 If they attempt to log in before verifying their email address, they are redirected to the same page that explains the confirmation email.
 On successfully verifying their email address, the login page is rendered with an information toast message confirming that the user's email has been verified.

 <details><summary>The Signup form being submitted</summary>